It Chapter Two: Plot

-With their memories now fully restored, and after more encounters with It the group descends into a cavern beneath the sewers, with Mike providing a rock from the Losers' fight with the Bowers Gang, and Eddie also providing Stanley's token (which was a shower cap), as they perform the ritual in the remains of the meteor that brought It to Earth.
-The ritual traps the Deadlights, It's true form, in a sealing jar, but a giant red balloon emerges from the jar, and explodes, revealing It as an enormous Pennywise-spider hybrid.
-The creature pressures Mike into revealing that It killed the Natives originally performing the ritual because their fears overtook them, a fact Mike had hidden from the Losers, which makes Bill and Richie furious with Mike.
-It attacks the Losers and places Bill, Ben, and Beverly in individual traps, which they escape once Bill releases his guilt over being indirectly responsible for Georgie’s death, and when Beverly realizes Ben was the one who wrote the love letter to her.
-Mike stands up to the creature, only to almost get eaten, but Richie manages to distract It, but gets caught in It's Deadlights in the process.
-Eddie saves him, but is fatally impaled by one of It's claws.
-A weakened Eddie then explains how he made It feel small earlier, by choking the leper nearly to death.
-The Losers confront Pennywise on how they’ve overcome their fears, and are no longer scared of the entity, causing It to shrink to a small weakened Pennywise.
-Mike rips out It's heart, which he and the Losers crush with their bare hands, finally killing It.
-Richie and the others rush back to Eddie, but find out he has died from his injuries.
-Richie still believes that he can be saved, but the Losers have to drag him away from Eddie's body, leaving it behind, while It's cavern implodes, destroying the Neibolt House.
+With their memories now fully restored, the group descends into a cavern beneath the sewers.
+Mike provides a rock from the Losers' fight with the Bowers Gang, and they perform the ritual using the artifacts in the remains of the meteor that brought It to Earth.
+The ritual fails as It emerges as an enormous Pennywise-spider hybrid and pressures Mike into revealing that the ritual killed the original native performers.
+It attacks the Losers and places Bill, Ben, and Beverly in individual hallucinations.
+They escape once Bill releases his guilt over being indirectly responsible for Georgie's death and Beverly realizes again that Ben was the one who wrote the love letter to her.
+When Richie is made catatonic by It, Eddie saves him but is fatally impaled.
+A weakened Eddie then explains how he made It feel small earlier, by choking the Leper nearly to death.

+The Losers confront It about how they have overcome their fears, and are no longer scared of the entity, which causes Pennywise to lose his physical superiority over them, and thus begin to cease to exist.
+In an attempt to save itself, It cycles throughout its many forms before eventually mutating into a crying, baby-like Pennywise.
+Mike attacks It, pulling out It's heart, which he and the Losers crush with their bare hands.
+Pennywise laughs at its defeat, and dies.

-The remaining Losers return to their old swimming area and wash off from their confrontation with It, and join hands to comfort Richie as he mourns for Eddie.
-It's demise has also caused the scars on their hands to disappear.
-After the Losers part ways, Ben and Beverly get married, Richie returns to the kissing bridge where he had once carved his and Eddie's initials, Mike decides to move out of Derry and start a new life, and Bill begins writing his new story before receiving a call from Mike as he leaves Derry, learning that Stanley sent them all posthumous letters.
-The letters reveal that Stanley was too scared to face It, and that his suicide was intended to strengthen his friends against It.
-His last words in the letters indicate that they will always be losers.
+They return to Eddie to find he has died from his injuries, and are forced to leave his body behind as It's cavern implodes, destroying the Neibolt House.
+At the water-logged quarry, the Losers comfort Richie, and Ben and Beverly kiss.
+Later, the scars on the Losers' hands disappear.
+After the Losers part ways, Ben and Beverly get married, Richie returns to the kissing bridge where he had once carved his and Eddie's initials, Mike moves out of Derry, and Bill begins writing his new story.
+Mike reveals to Bill that Stanley had written the Losers letters prior to his suicide; Stanley was too scared to face It, and his suicide was intended to strengthen his friends against It.
+He ends his letter with the words "We're Losers, and always will be".